-Next, write out each judgment similarly to this “I forgive myself for judging myself as (negative thought/judgement)"
+Next, write out each judgment similar to this: “I forgive myself for judging myself as.... (add in negative thought/judgement)"

-Lastly put your hand on your heart, and breathe deeply, really feeling into the words written beginning to speak them out loud, read them slowly and deliberately with feeling, not from the head but from the heart.
+Lastly put your hand on your heart, and breathe deeply, really feeling into the words written, begin to speak them out loud, read them slowly and deliberately with feeling, not from the head but from the heart.

 Have love and compassion for the current you.

 We can be so so harsh on ourselves, let’s take a minute and feel/think about that.
-Most of us are doing our best to live out our days on this planet in the best way we can and sometimes it gets really difficult to do that.
-Challenges come up, our emotions are ever changing, limiting beliefs surface from years of conditioned beliefs and ideas being drilled into us.
+Most of us are doing our best to live out our days on this planet in the best way we can, and sometimes it gets really difficult to do that.
+Challenges come up, our emotions are ever changing, limiting beliefs surface from years of conditioned beliefs.

 Life is a challenge, there is no doubt about it, let’s not give ourselves a harder time of it.

 Practice love and compassion for the current version of you, whoever you are at this moment in time can change and it’s more than likely you will change.
 But who you are right now works for your current life you are living.
-You might not have grown into the person you need to be for another type of life just yet and that’s okay, you are still lovable, you are still acceptable as you are.
+You might not have grown into the person you need to be for another type of life you desire just yet, and that’s okay.
+You are still lovable, you are still acceptable as you are.

 See you as you are now, doing the best you can and love yourself for that.